Guitar Arpeggio Lessons - Major Arpeggios, Minor Arpeggios

-Arpeggios for guitar are notes from a chord played one note at a time, usually up or down in order.
-Unlike scales that contain some extra notes, arpeggios use only the notes found in a single chord.
+Arpeggios are the notes of a chord played one note at a time, usually ascending or descending in order.

-Arpeggios can be used in solos or riffs and create a more harmonized sound when played with their corresponding chord.
+Arpeggios can be used for melodies, solos and riffs to create a more harmonized sound when played with their corresponding chord.

-Arpeggios use the same notes from a chord, so here's a review of how chords are made.
-The most basic chord forms are referred to as triads.
-A triad consists of 3 notes from a scale: the first note or root note, the third note, and the fifth note of the scale.
+Arpeggios use the same notes from a chord voicing.
+Here's a review of how chords are made: the most basic chord forms are referred to as triads.
+A triad consists of 3 notes from a scale: the first (root), the third, and the fifth note of the scale.
 Minor triads use the flat third note of the scale.

 Major Arpeggios